Real-Time Sensing of Inaccessible Physical Fields via an Edge-Deployable Hardware-Portable Graph Neural Operator

+The framework developed here sits at the intersection of three active research directions in scientific machine learning and applied AI.
+First, as a learned-operator system, it extracts interior-field information from indirect boundary measurements without explicit governing-equation access, advancing the operator-learning literature into the regime of severely underdetermined inverse problems.
+Second, as a hardware-co-designed inference architecture, it imports the compute-versus-memory-bandwidth roofline analysis from compute-efficient deep learning and applies it to operator learning, where it has been absent.
+Third, as an embedded-deployment system, it demonstrates that physically meaningful PDE-governed inference can execute within single-digit-watt power envelopes on commodity edge hardware, opening operator-based inference to deployment regimes previously confined to compressed CNN or transformer workloads.
+The convergence of these three directions defines the contribution of this work and motivates its evaluation across both algorithmic-accuracy and hardware-deployment metrics.

 This challenge is particularly acute in advanced nuclear energy systems, where it appears in its most demanding form.
 Small modular reactors (SMRs) and microreactors are attracting increasing attention as reliable and low-carbon energy sources for remote and high-demand industrial applications \cite{testoni2021review, kornecki2024role}.
 Safe and efficient operation requires continuous knowledge of internal reactor states, including temperature distributions, coolant velocity fields, and turbulent transport characteristics that govern both performance and safety margins.
 Yet the extreme environment inside an operating reactor, characterized by intense neutron flux, elevated temperatures, and restricted physical access, makes direct measurement of interior quantities largely infeasible.
 Operators must therefore infer the internal multiphysics state from a limited number of sensors located at accessible boundaries or external instrumentation points \cite{kobayashi2025proxies,kobayashi2025network,park2025bridging,kobayashi2024improved,hossain2024sensor,kobayashi2024deep}.
 The resulting reconstruction problem requires inferring a complete spatially distributed and physically coupled field from sparse boundary observations defined on highly irregular component-specific geometries.
-Advanced reactors (microreactors and SMRs) \cite{alam2019neutronic,alam2019small1,alam2019small2} intended for remote and off-grid siting impose a further constraint that the neural operator literature has not yet addressed directly: instrumentation and control systems on these platforms must operate within single-digit watt continuous power budgets on embedded accelerators, without access to datacenter-scale GPU infrastructure.
-Deployability under this hardware constraint is a necessary condition for practical virtual sensing, not an engineering convenience: a reconstruction operator that achieves sub-1\% field error but requires kilowatt-scale power draw cannot function as a deployed instrument.